 The size of Forest is around 12.5 hectares (30, 8 acres).
 There are about a thousands of monkey inside of the forest.
 It’s may take about a hour to explore the whole area.

-Some other places located near Sacred Ubud Monkey Forest is Gianyar Night Market, Kanto Lampo Waterfall, Barong Dance, Ubud Market, Ubud Palace, Saraswati Temple, Ubud Swing, Tegenungan Waterfall, Tibumana Waterfall, Tukad Cepung Waterfall, Bali Swing, Campuhan Ridge Walk, Kehen Temple, Pengelipuran Village, Kintamani Batur Mount Volcano, Elephant Cave, Bali Bird Park, Tegallalang Rice Terrace, Spring Water Temple, Gunung Kawi King Memorial, Bali Coffee Farm, Sebatu Spring Temple, Bali Bird Park, Bali Zoo Park, Butterfly Park, Sanur Beach, Puseh Batuan Temple, Ubud Art Villages, Taman Ayun Temple and Tanah Lot Temple.
+Some other places located near Sacred Ubud Monkey Forest is Gianyar Night Market, Kanto Lampo Waterfall, Barong Dance, Ubud Market, Ubud Palace, Saraswati Temple, Batubulan Village, Ubud Ayung River Rafting, Tegenungan Waterfall, Tibumana Waterfall, Tukad Cepung Waterfall, Bali Swing, Campuhan Ridge Walk, Kehen Temple, Pengelipuran Village, Kintamani Batur Mount Volcano, Elephant Cave, Bali Bird Park, Tegallalang Rice Terrace, Spring Water Temple Tirta Empul, Gunung Kawi King Memorial, Bali Coffee Farm, Sebatu Gunung Kawi Spring Temple, Bali Bird Park, Bali Zoo Park, Butterfly Park, Sanur Beach, Puseh Batuan Temple, Ubud Art Villages, Celuk Jewelery Village, Taman Ayun Temple and Tanah Lot Temple.

 The Forest located at Monkey Forest Street, Padang Tegal Village, Ubud, Bali – Indonesia.